Data-Management-by-Design/DMbD/README.md

 Here you can find Architectural Views related to Research Data Management in a university setting.

-The views are created are the result of an ongoing activity to establish a common ground for research data management and the enterprise architecture for implementing it at Danish Universities.
+The views are the result of an ongoing activity to establish a common ground for research data management and the enterprise architecture for implementing it at Danish Universities.

 # Attribution